znsio/teswiz/README.md

     APP_PATH=~/Downloads/MyLatestApp.apk PLATFORM=android ./gradlew run

 ## Configuration parameters
 The config.properties file has the following properties.
-Highlighting the defaults, and options for each here:
+Highlighting the defaults, and options for each here.

+These can be overridden by providing the same either as environment variables or system properties.

     # ATD properties
     RUNNER=distribute -> ATD property.
 We will always use distributed